KShebek/cbe504/main.typ

 == Plug-Flow Reactors <plug-flow-reactors>

-A plug-flow reactor (PFR) is a tubular reactor that that has a continuous, flowing stream containing the reaction mixture.
+A plug-flow reactor (PFR) is a tubular reactor that that has a continuous, flowing stream containing the reaction mixture, as shown in #ref(<fig:pfr>).
 The PFR is particularly common when measuring the kinetics of gas-phase reactions.
 Generally, solid-catalyzed vapor-phase reactions --- as are common in the field of heterogeneous catalysis --- are carried out with what is known as a packed-bed reactor (PBR), which in an idealized case can be modeled as a PFR.

+#figure(
+  image("figures/pfr.svg", width:30%),
+  caption:[Schematic of a plug-flow reactor.]
+)<fig:pfr>

 === Concentration Basis

-For a PFR, the design equation can be solved by differentiating the mole balance with respect to volume, but an easier way is to perform a mole balance on species A in a differential segment of the reactor volume, $dif V$.
+For a PFR, the design equation can be solved by differentiating the mole balance with respect to volume, but an easier way is to perform a mole balance on species $A_j$ in a differential segment of the reactor volume, $dif V$.

 Assuming steady-state conditions, the differential balance can be written as
 $ 0 = dot(n)_(j) - (dot(n)_(j) + dif dot(n)_j) + r_j dif V, $